The surprising city wildlife across the USA

 It’s an urban jungle out there

 From cattle roaming about Fort Worth to bunnies bouncing along the streets of Boston, the residents of many US cities share their space with some extraordinary creatures.
-For visitors, a close (and often free) encounter with a native North American animal is a big bonus on any US adventure.
-So whether you’re passing through on a road trip or having a dedicated city break, here's our selection of the best urban areas where you can get back to nature too.
+For visitors, a close (and often free) encounter with native animals is a big bonus on any US adventure.
+So whether you’re passing through on a road trip or having a dedicated city break, here's how you can get back to nature at the same time.

 Michelle Cavanagh/Shutterstock

 The Statue of Liberty, the Empire State Building, shopping on Fifth Avenue – when you think of New York’s attractions birds aren’t likely to be top of the list.
-But if you know where to look the Big Apple is teeming with different species, and has one of the largest populations of Peregrine Falcons in the world.
-Walks around Central Park with ‘Birding Bob’ are perfect for novices and can help you know your warblers from your great horned owls.
-Tours take place every Sunday at 7.30am and 9.30am, meeting at the Boathouse.
+But if you know where to look, the Big Apple is teeming with different species, and has one of the largest populations of peregrine falcons in the world.
+Walks around Central Park with 'Birding Bob' are perfect for novices and can help you know your warblers from your great horned owls.

 Sea lions in San Francisco, California

 Lazing around on the pontoons at Pier 39 in San Fran are the city's resident sea lions.
-Up to 1,700 are gathered at any one time offering a soundtrack of blubbery barking.
-As the sign says, look but don’t touch because while they seem cute, sea lions can cause serious wounds.
+Up to 1,700 gather at any one time, offering a soundtrack of blubbery barking.
+As the sign says, look but don’t touch, because while they seem cute sea lions can cause serious wounds.
 They first came to the pier after an earthquake in 1989, lured to the bay by plentiful supplies of herring, sardines and anchovies.

 Raccoons in Detroit, Michigan